 Still here?
 Check this out: My Adirondack Story.
 It’s a 5 minute audio file.
 After you listen, do head over to the My Adirondack Story website to check out other great stories of life in the Adirondacks!

-Having moved from the city to the heart of the Adirondack High Peaks – I was struck by the beauty of the night sky and discovered the Milky Way for the first time.
+I got into stargazing in the first place after moving from the Boston suburbs to the heart of the Adirondack High Peaks about 25 years ago.
+I was struck by the beauty of the night sky and discovered the Milky Way for the first time – not visible from the city.

-I’ve always been interested in astronomy – ever since abandoning hope of becoming an astronaut at age 9.
+I was always interested in astronomy – ever since abandoning hope of becoming an astronaut at age 9.
 But my pent-up excitement – quashed by time spent in an urban area – was unleashed after discovering the Adirondack night sky.
-And when my wife and I happened across a 4 1/2″ Newtonian reflector in a toy store window – we jumped at the chance to begin sharing the views with our son – also about 9 at the time, and who’s now studying to become an astrophysicist!
+And when my wife and I happened across a 4 1/2″ Newtonian reflector in a toy store window – we jumped at the chance to begin sharing the views with our son – also about 9 at the time.
+He’s now a real-life astrophysicist!

-City dwellers can only dream of beholding such celestial beauties as the Milky Way and Andromeda galaxies.
-Darkness is elusive.
-But here these are naked-eye objects and the sky glitter with jewels!
+But city dwellers can only dream of beholding such celestial beauties as the Milky Way and Andromeda galaxies.
+These are naked-eye objects in the Adirondack park where the sky glitters with jewel-like objects!

 I started this blog to chronicle my adventures, share some photos, and perhaps even offer a few viewing and equipment tips as I fumble my way through this hobby of amateur astronomy.
 And so enticed was I upon gleaning the Great Ring Nebula (M57) – my first “deep sky object”, that I set aside our 4 1/2″ Newtonian in favor of a new 8″ Schmidt-Cassegrain telescope – a Celestron CPC-800 XLT.